Best Practices To Revamp Your Cloud Migration Strategy

 6. Implement automations :

 The one thing you need to ensure during cloud migration is to avoid service disruption.
 Downtime for your business could mean a loss in efficiency and overall revenue.
 To minimize the risk of downtime, automate repeated patterns in your process wherever possible.
-It will not just lower the risk of disruption, but also speed up the cloud to cloud migration.
-There are a number of cloud migration tools that can help you implement these automations while executing the strategy.
+It will lower the risk of disruption and speed up the cloud-to-cloud migration.
+Several cloud migration tools can help you implement this automation while executing the strategy.

 7. Monitor usage of cloud services :

 According to Forbes, about 35% of cloud budgets get wasted.
-That’s why when you’re working on the cloud to cloud migration, you need to monitor your usage.
-Identify running instances across the different cloud migration services you’re making use of and collect logs from the apps, databases, network touchpoints you’re using.
+That’s why you need to monitor your usage when you’re working on the cloud-to-cloud migration.
+Identify running instances across the different cloud migration services and collect logs from the apps, databases, and network touchpoints you’re using.
 Since moving to the public cloud means you’re paying as per your usage, this will help you ensure that your IT requirements are being met on optimized budgets.

 Pro tip: Also monitor for industry compliance and security continually.